+Source: Own elaboration in base of simulations.

 Conclusions

 Based on conservative assumptions that quantify only the most direct impact of the proposed program, the economic return was found to be strongly positive.
 Additionally, the sensitivity analysis demonstrated that even adverse changes to the majority of our key assumptions will also produce a positive return on investment.
 As would be expected, the model is highly sensitive to the reduction in the time to import and export, and care must be taken in the design and implementation of the program to ensure that the activities produce significant savings of time for merchandise importers and exporters.